Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 If you trust the key owner to be whom the key says and you have met him/her personally and have seen proof of his/her identify (i.e. passport) or he/she is member of your family or long time friend, you can sign the key with

 > sign

+making the signature exportable or sendable to keyserver.
+Now exit gpg with

+> quit

+saving the changes with

+> y

+and send the signed key to keyserver with

+> gpg2 --send-keys KEYID

+Other people will see your signature next time when they receive the key agan or run

+> gpg2 --refresh-keys

+NOTE: You can upgrade lsigned signature to signed signature with the "sign" command.

+#### Trust

+Trust determines does gpg trust the key to validate other keys.
+Trust is only visible to you.
+You can se trust with

+> trust

+and then exit gpg with

+> quit

+saving the changes with

+> y